NASA-IMPACT/veda-docs/hub-guides/ssh.md

 :::

 :::{.callout-note}
-If you have not ssh'd into the JupyterHub before, you will receive a notice that "The authenticity of host 'hub.openveda.cloud (<no hostip for proxy command>)' can't be established.".
-Enter 'yes'.
+If you have not ssh'd into the JupyterHub before, you will receive a notice that "The authenticity of host 'hub.openveda.cloud' can't be established.".
+Enter 'yes' in response to this prompt.
 This will add the key to your list of known hosts, so that you will be notified if it changes in the future.
 :::

 #### Install extensions